 - La Spezia: the biggest city close to Cinque Terre

-- Levanto: another city, just outside Cinque Terre
+- Levanto: another town just outside Cinque Terre

-It takes roughly 10 minutes from La Spezia to Riomaggiore and no more than 5 minutes between each of the five towns.
+It takes roughly 10 minutes from La Spezia to Riomaggiore and no more than 5 minutes between each of the five villages.

 Depending on the season, trains might run every 15-30 minutes, but in low season you might have to wait up to one hour.